ZhangMaKe/CheckoutApi/README.md

 Swagger has been implemented and is reachable from the root url of the api.

 The 'codocumentation.docx' file in this repository gives further information about requests, responses and errors.

+The 'coclientdocumentation' file gives information on how to use the Client.